How to Use a BMI Calculator to Track Your Health

 Step 1: Calculate your BMI to see which weight category you fall into.
 Step 2: Measure your body fat percentage for a more accurate composition estimate.
 Step 3: Use the TDEE calculator to find your daily calorie target.
 Step 4: Track progress weekly, not daily โ€” body weight fluctuates with water retention, and weekly averages show the real trend.

-Explore all 109 free tools at toolstand.io.
+Explore the full collection of free tools at toolstand.io.
 Free, forever.
 No sign-up.
 No download.
 Just tools that work.